 - Lipemia: Will falsely increase MCHC due to false increases in measured hemoglobin.
 It will have no effect on the CHCM.

-- Hemolysis: In vivo intravascular hemolysis or in vitro (artifactual) hemolysis falsely increase the MCHC (measured hemoglobin is proportionally higher than HCT or PCV) and decrease the calculated hemoglobin and thus the CHCM (fewer intact RBC – this will be a false decrease with in vitro but not in vivo intravascular hemolysis).
+- Hemolysis: In vivo intravascular hemolysis or in vitro (artifactual) hemolysis falsely increase the MCHC (measured hemoglobin is proportionally higher than HCT or PCV) and decrease the calculated hemoglobin and thus the CHCM (because there are fewer intact RBC – this will be a false decrease with in vitro but not in vivo intravascular hemolysis).

 - Icterus: No effect.

 Increased values (hyperchromic)

-- MCHC: This is always an artifact because RBC cannot contain more hemoglobin than normal.
-This is most frequently due to lipemia, but can also be seen with large numbers of (typically large) Heinz bodies, hemolysis (in vitro or in vivo), RBC nuclei (many nRBC), and agglutination.
-Another frequent cause of a high MCHC is RBC dehydration if there is excess EDTA for the amount of blood in the sample (EDTA dehydrates RBC) or hypo-osmolality – in the latter cases, the high MCHC can be accompanied by a lower MCV (MCV will be lower than it “should be” even if not below the reference interval).
+- MCHC: This is always an artifact because RBCs cannot contain more hemoglobin than normal.
+This is most frequently due to lipemia, but can also be seen with large numbers of (typically large) Heinz bodies, hemolysis (in vitro or in vivo intravascular), RBC nuclei (many nRBC), and agglutination.
+Other causes of a high MCHC is RBC dehydration if there is excess EDTA for the amount of blood in the sample (EDTA dehydrates RBC) or hypo-osmolality – in the latter cases, the high MCHC can be accompanied by a lower MCV (MCV will be lower than it “should be” even if not below the reference interval).

 - CHCM: Excess EDTA or hyponatremia.

 Decreased values (hypochromic)

-- MCHC/CHCM: RBC swelling with storage and causes of hyperosmolality such as hypernatremia, hyperglycemia (see MCV).
+- MCHC/CHCM: RBC swelling with storage and causes of hyperosmolality such as hypernatremia and hyperglycemia (see MCV).
 This is the most common cause of a low MCHC and is usually seen with an increased MCV (may not always be above the reference interval).
 The CHCM will also be low in this setting.

 - Regenerative anemia: Immature RBC have less hemoglobin than normal.
 This is not a consistent finding in regenerative anemia.
 Remember, changes require that most of the RBC have less hemoglobin to shift the mean value below the lower reference limit.
 Red blood cells do not appear hypochromic on a blood smear (they appear to have normal hemoglobin content visually on blood smear examination.